Boston

 Boston Faneuil Hall.
 See Boston in One Day with Kids.
 DIY Boston Foodie Tour

-Behind Boston’s Faneuil Hall find the Marketplace full of dining.
+Behind Boston’s Faneuil Hall, find the Marketplace full of dining.
 Photo Credit: Catherine Parker

 Faneuil Hall Marketplace

-Open Monday through Thursday from 10 a.m. to 7 p.m.
-Friday and Saturday from 10 a.m. to 9 p.m. and Sunday from noon to 6 p.m.
+Located at 4 S. Market St. Open Monday through Saturday from 10 a.m. to 9 p.m. and Sunday from 11 a.m. to 7 p.m.

 Catherine Parker has a passion for travel and seen all 50 U.S. States.
 As a former flight attendant with one of the largest airlines, there isn't a North American airport that she hasn't landed in at least once.
 Since clipping her professional wings after 9/11, she combines her love of the open road with visiting architectural and cultural icons.
 She is based out of Central Texas dividing her time between writing and restoring a pair of 100-year-old houses.
 She shares her life with her three kids and her husband.